PrismarineJS/node-minecraft-data/doc/api.md

 ## Protocol versions

 Those are common data and directly available in the `require('minecraft-data')` object.
 No need to specify a version before accessing them.
+They are indexed by pc and pe.

 ### minecraft-data.versions